maelfabien/maelfabien.github.io/_posts/2019-3-1-Special.md

 toc_sticky: true
 ---

 We have so far covered only the most basic framework of linear regressions.
-In this quick article, we'll introduce some extensions od the linear regression model.
+In this quick article, we'll introduce some extensions of the linear regression model.

 <script type="text/javascript" async
     src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">